isteven/angular-multi-select/README.md

 See <a href="https://github.com/isteven/angular-multi-select/blob/master/CHANGELOG.md">CHANGELOG.md</a>

 ### Bug Reporting
 - Search in the issue section first.
 Somebody might have reported the same bug and/or asked similar question.
-If there's none, then please open a new issue in <a href="https://github.com/isteven/angular-multi-select">https://github.com/isteven/angular-multi-select</a>.
+If there's none, then please create a new issue.
 - Try to reproduce the problem in JSFiddle or Plunker (or any other online JS collaboration tool) and send me the URL.